-I love rich, complex and often sensual images surrounding my everyday life.
-These images become the source of my art.
+I love rich, complex images surrounding my everyday life – these images become the source of my art.

-It can be an abandoned industrial site, decaying concrete or steel structure, the ocean, or a close up of some interesting
+It can be an abandoned industrial site or steel structure, the waterfront, the ocean, or a close up of some interesting

 I’m particularly interested in that haunting, vaguely musky smell of old oil soaked timber and crusty old engines caked in grease.
 As a child I used to watch my father potter around his cluttered garage, his tools hung neatly on the walls, each with its own special place.
 I was never allowed to touch anything but I loved being with him there, among those objects and his old heavy timber workbench.
 I have no doubt my feelings for industrial subjects came from those magical times with my father.